So You Want To Learn Rock and Roll Dancing in Manchester?

 Accrington: At the Pop Club in Accrington, BB5 2NJ, you’ll find Rock and Roll nights a couple of Friday nights a month and some Sunday afternoons.
 Good old school venue, with good parking and a good size dance floor.
 We like this one.
 Micheal and Kyla run some if not all of the evenings here, so ask them.
 Recommended.

 Radcliffe: St Mary’s Social Club, M26 2WQ.
 Micheal and Kyla host a few dances here, better to ask them.
 They have an FB page >here<.
-We went here, it’s small and cosy but the ventilation is really poor.
-No draught Guinness either.
-The aircon doesn’t work, the windows don’t open and they can’t open the fire doors for fear of upsetting the neighbours.
-After an hour it’s like a Turkish sauna.
+We went here, it’s small and cosy but the aircon isn’t always on or working.
+Take a fan.

 Halifax: Halifax Rock and Roll Club.
 Not a bad venue, but parking is a bit competitive.
 We liked it here and some people had some great period outfits.
 Super friendly people.
 Well worth the short drive from Manchester.
 It fills up quickly on busy nights and then it’s standing room only.
 Get there early.
 Recommended.

 Sale: We’ve not been to this one personally yet, the rumour is it’s a bit “cliquey”.
 I’m not actually sure where it is in Sale yet as it’s not well advertised.
 It might have even moved to Altrincham.
 Use the comment section below if you know.
-Edit: an indignant woman in the comments below said this was unfair but still gave no page or actual location.
-So we are still none the wiser.
+Edit: two women in the comments below think this comment is unfair.
+One claims it has moved to Thomas Halford Catholic College in Altrincham.
+Nobody seems to have a page, resource, or dance night schedule for them So we are still none the wiser.
+One suggests we visit, but how?
+There’s no page I can find.
+When is it on?
+Nobody seems to know except those that go.

 Urmston: Known as “Crepes and Drapes”, it’s at The John Alker Club, Flixton Rd, M41 6QY.
 They have a FB page here.
 This seems to be a popular evening.
 We’ve been here, it’s not a bad venue, there’s a car park and clean toilets, it’s run by a bloke called Adge and they do ‘pie and peas’ too.
 Very northern, eh?
 Not my first choice, but I’d certainly go again.